-Judging Time: Tuesday, July 18, following 4-H Floriculture, Crops & Garden at 1:30 p.m.
+Entry Time: Tuesday, July 15, 10:00 a.m. - Noon Judging Time: Tuesday, July 15, following 4-H Floriculture, Crops & Garden at 1:30 p.m.
+Release Time: Saturday, July 19, 12:00 p.m. - 2:30 p.m.

 - 1. Any exhibitor removing exhibits prior to release time will forfeit all premium money. - 2.
 Entries that do not comply with class rules will be dropped a ribbon placing. - 3.
 Each exhibitor must furnish their own containers. - 4.
 Arrangements or designs must be done by exhibitor. - 5.
-All flowers must be grown by the exhibitor. - 6.
-A first (blue ribbon), second (red ribbon) and third (white ribbon) placing will be given in each class.
+All flowers must be grown by the exhibitor.

+6. A first (blue ribbon), second (red ribbon) and third (white ribbon) placing will be given in each class.
 A Champion and Reserve Champion will be selected in specimen and arrangements in the adult and junior division.
-These awards are not based on the number of blue ribbons received. - 7.
-Exhibitors use clear containers for specimens.
+These awards are not based on the number of blue ribbons received.

+7. Exhibitors use clear containers for specimens.